-Under Title VII, it is unlawful for a school district to fail or refuse to hire or discharge any individual, or otherwise discriminate against any individual with respect to his or her compensation, terms, conditions or privileges of employment, because of the individual's race, color, religion, sex or national origin.
-Nor can a school district limit, segregate or classify its employees or applicants for employment in any way which would deprive or tend to deprive any individual of employment opportunities or otherwise adversely affect his or her status as an employee because of such individual's race, color, religion, sex or national origin.
+Under Title VII, it is unlawful for a school district to fail or refuse to hire or discharge any individual or otherwise discriminate against any individual with respect to his or her compensation, terms, conditions or privileges of employment because of the individual's race, color, religion, sex or national origin.
+Nor can a school district limit, segregate or classify its employees or applicants for employment in any way that would deprive or tend to deprive any individual of employment opportunities or otherwise adversely affect his or her status as an employee if it is because of such individual's race, color, religion, sex or national origin.

 The only exception to this rule is where a bona fide occupational qualification (BFOQ) exists.
-To use the BFOQ defense, an employer must prove that a direct relationship exists between the protected class and the ability to perform the duties of the job, that the BFOQ relates to the "essence" or "central mission of the employer's business," and that there is no less-restrictive or reasonable alternative.
-To bring a claim under Title VII, an individual must first file a Charge of Discrimination with EEOC.
-That requirement does not apply to a person who brings a claim under state law.
-Ohio law provides similar protections under RC 4112.02, in which supervisors also may be held liable for discrimination under Ohio law.
+To use the BFOQ defense, an employer must prove that a direct relationship exists between the protected class and the ability to perform the duties of the job, that the BFOQ relates to the "essence" or "central mission of the employer's business" and that there is no less restrictive or reasonable alternative.
+To bring a claim under Title VII, an individual first must file a Charge of Discrimination with EEOC.
+That requirement does not apply to a person who brings a claim under Ohio law, where individuals are permitted to bring their claims directly to court.
+As discussed in later pages, Title IX of the Education Amendments Act of 1972 is enforced by the Office for Civil Rights, which is a division of the U.S. Department of Education and renders school districts subject to sexbased claims in courts as well.